chrissherlock/inside-libreoffice/system_abstraction_layer.md

 # System Abstraction Layer
-## Headers (include/sal)
-### main.h
+The System Abstraction Layer (SAL) contains all the modules that contain code that is platform specific and necessary to run LibreOffice.
+There are really a number of modules that fall into this layer - the Runtime Library (RTL) and the Operating System Layer (OSL) are wholly included in the SAL, whilst the Visual Components Library has parts that fall into the SAL.
+However, it also includes a grabbag of other classes and code that don't easily fit into these modules, and includes a lightweight debug logging framework, a macro to allow for a cross-platform program entry point, some floating point support routines and macros, a cross platform type system and a number of macros that provide a way in which to support a variety of compilers, including ones that only really support C++03.

+The header files for the SAL module are distributed amongst the following directories:
+* ```include/sal```
+* ```include/rtl```
+* ```include/osl```

+The headers in the ```include/sal``` directory handle a number of pieces of functionality, described here.

+## Program entry point
-Defines the ```main(```) entry point into LibreOffice, and is designed as a bunch of cross-platform macros.
+The ```main()``` entry point into LibreOffice is located in , and is designed as a bunch of cross-platform macros.
 As LibreOffice is a cross-platform application that runs on both Unix-based and Windows operaing systems, it must have a flexible way of starting up the program.
 It does this by using the C preprocessor.

 The macros ```SAL_MAIN_WITH_ARGS_IMPL``` and ```SAL_MAIN_IMPL``` both define the ```main()``` function of LibreOffice.
 The difference is, as per the name suggests, that one takes arguments from the command line, and the other does not.
 We shall focus on ```SAL_MAIN_WITH_ARGS_IMPL``` as they are both exactly the same except for one function call.
 The macro is defined as: